dnewbie25/Bank-app/README.md

 # Bank Functional Frontend

 This is a version of a minimalist banking app.
 You will be able to use one of the 4 accounts already created to interact with the app.
+The app design is not mine.
+Credits go to https://github.com/jonasschmedtmann

 ## Table of contents